A Look At The Mayan Train Project in Mexico

 How will the Mayan Train affect the Riviera Maya?

+It remains to be seen how the Tren Maya will affect day-to-day life and tourism development on the Riviera Maya.
 Frequent travelers to this region hope that the train will offer a faster and more affordable means of transportation up and down the Riviera Maya corridor, particularly from the airport in Cancun to destinations such as Playa del Carmen, Puerto Aventuras, Akumal and Tulum.

 Undoubtedly, the most troubling effect of the Mayan Train may be the destruction of the Riviera Maya’s most significant treasures; its elaborate underground water system and cenotes.
 We have yet to see any plans that do NOT include running the tracks over the top of the Sac Actun water system, the longest contiguous underground river system in the world.
 There have been some plans to elevate the tracks in delicate areas.
-We have heard of the tracks being designed with a “cushion” to absorb the vibrations of the railcars.
+We have heard of the tracks being designed with a “cushion” set on the jungle floor to absorb the vibrations of the railcars.

 When will the Mayan Train be completed?

+Construction of the Mayan Train continues but the passenger trains were already tested in July 2023.
 The estimated total cost of this ambitious project, including 30 years of operations and maintenance (but not including electrification), is over 320 billion pesos.

 It remains to be seen whether the Tren Maya will fulfill its promises or become another example of a poorly planned and executed infrastructure project that only benefits a select few.
 Until then, it is crucial to approach this project with a healthy dose of skepticism and continue to monitor its progress carefully.